trans-travel/trans-travel/us/dc.md

 DC is a "sanctuary city" for adults and kids receiving trans medical care.

+However, significant parts of the USA federal government are controlled by anti-trans politicians, and on November 20, 2024, the head of Congress has issued a statement that trans people are to be banned from any bathroom not aligned with their sex assigned at birth in the Capitol Building complex (Capitol, Library of Congress, and Capitol office buildings).
+It is likely that as a new administration takes over, this ban will be extended to other Federal properties in DC.

 ## Non-discrimination Law

  * Trans people are specifically named in DC non-discrimination laws.

 ## Public Accommodations

+ * Trans people are required to use bathrooms aligned with their sex assigned at birth in the US Capitol Complex (Capitol building, Library of Congress, congressional office buildings).
+It is unknown how this is/will-be enforced, or what penalties, if any, exist.
- * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.
+ * Otherwise, Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.
+   Legal documentation of your gender is not required for this protection.
  * Public accommodations/businesses with single-occupancy bathrooms are required to sign these for all gender and allow access to all genders.